Please welcome Nicolette from Wilder Child who bring a glorious mud alphabet to our ABCs and 123s series today.

 1. Alphabet Forms

 These were originally for making alphabet soap, but of course I never got around to that.
 You don’t really need these, you can just make letters with your hands.
-Here are the forms I used, and here are some alternatives on Amazon.
+Here are the forms I used.

 2. Dirt, water and flour